delinde/luya/docs/guide/lesson-module.md

 ],
 ```

-> When creating an open source module, you should provide frontend views which the the developer then could trough `useAppViewPath` or not.
+> When creating an open source module, you should provide frontend views which the the developer then could ???? do what??? trough ––– trough =  (deutsch) Trog  –––– ??through??   `useAppViewPath` or not.

 ## Creating the models and migrations